jmyers7/jmyers7.github.io/_posts/geom-primer/2023-02-20-geom-primer3.md

 </div>
 </div>

 But beyond merely providing a convenient language for describing tensors, there are situations where commutative algebra provides completely algebraic avatars of familiar objects.
-For example, the tangent space at a point on a manifold is defined (in the style we are initially following, from Guillemin and Pollack's book) as a certain vector subspace of the ambient euclidean space in which the manifold is embedded.
+For example, the tangent space at a point on a manifold is defined (in the style we are initially following, from Guillemin and Pollack's book) as a certain vector subspace of the ambient cartesian space in which the manifold is embedded.
 However, as we will see in this post, there are two(!) purely algebraic characterizations of tangent spaces in the language of commutative algebra, their primary feature being their independence of the embedding of the manifold.
-This opens the door to a definition of tangent spaces that applies to manifolds that are not assumed embedded (at the outset) in *any* euclidean space.
+This opens the door to a definition of tangent spaces that applies to manifolds that are not assumed embedded (at the outset) in *any* cartesian space.

 All the geometric objects that we shall consider---including tensors---will be *smooth*, in some appropriate sense.
 But no matter how it is defined, *smoothness* of an object at a point on a manifold is always a local property, in the sense that it depends only on the behavior of the object in an arbitrary open neighborhood of the point, i.e., smoothness in one neighborhood implies smoothness in them all.
 Thus, smooth global objects defined on the entire manifold may be restricted to smooth objects defined on open submanifolds.
 A common problem is to reverse this *restriction process* to the corresponding *extension process*: